palewire/go-big-with-github-actions/docs/matrix.md

 Now that we've successfully created a parallel action, let's try adding back our inputs.

-We can modify our input to be able to accept a list of multiple states, instead of just one state.
+We can modify our input to be able to accept a JSON list of multiple states, instead of just one state.
 (Since this is a demo, we will not be adding data validation, but in a real world use case you should consider adding some code to validate the input is a list!)

 {emphasize-lines="6-9"}
 ```yaml